 Ezra’s main research interests are counterfactuals, mood and modality, tense-aspect, and syntax.
 In my work I try to combine the most recent insights from theoretical linguistics (esp. linguistic typology & pragmatics) with rigorous corpus-based analyses of various stages of Ancient Greek.

-His current PhD, supervised by Klaas Bentein and Rutger Allan , investigates counterfactual constructions from Archaic to Post-Classical Greek, making use of both literary and papyrological evidence.
+His PhD, supervised by Klaas Bentein and Rutger Allan , investigated counterfactual constructions in Ancient Greek, making use of both literary and papyrological evidence.